KyleHu14/tutorial-flask-notesapp/README.md

 3. Shows login status and user name at the right most side of navbar [Implemented on 9/5/2021 ]
 4. Add a user profile page [Implemented on 9/7/2021 ]
 5. Add a public notes page on profile
+6. Add friends / have friends list
-6. Allow the user to change his/her information [Implemented on 9/12/2021 ]
+7. Allow the user to change his/her information [Implemented on 9/12/2021 ]